Listen to the Lights (My 1st Post)

 Exclusive First Listens - Song & Album releases.
 I invite you to share these with people who might enjoy Pretty City Lights music.
 Examples, here.

-Live Show Replays - performances, rehearsals, solo & band live show performance videos.
+Live Show Recaps - performances, rehearsals, solo & band live show performance videos.
 Examples, here.

-Utterances - off script musings, peculiar insights, weird discoveries, face-palming observations, angry outtakes, and all bilgy things (perhaps unrelated to musci) I find worth sharing.
+Utterances - off script musings, peculiar insights, band write-ups, weird discoveries, face-palming observations, angry outtakes, and all bilgy things (perhaps unrelated to music) I find worth sharing.
 Examples, here.

 Filmpoet - Past Film projects, posts about film, and cinema memories.
 Examples, here.